 43. Khadi fabric: Woven fabric mainly produced in one cotton fibre, blends of two or more fibre.
 This fabric is suitable for dhoties and household textiles.

-44. Khaki fabric: Woven fabric made with cotton, wool or its blend.
+44. Khaki fabric: Woven fabric made with cotton, wool, or its blend.
+There are two types of khaki, including on with elastic and the other without elastic.
 Often used for police or military uniforms.
-It also used for home decoration, jacket, skirts etc.
+It is also used for home decoration, jackets, skirts, etc. The khaki fabric is comfortable, rich in color, and retains the color over time.

 45. Lame fabric: Woven/knitted fabric.
 It is often used for party wear, theatrical or dance costumes.
 This fabric has thin ribbons of metallic fibres frapped around the primary yarn.